QAforMobileAndWeb/typescript-webdriverIO-appium-cucumber/README.md

 | ----------------------------- | ------------------- |
 | android-10.0-api-29           | appium-android-10.0 |

-after docker container started - noVNC available on 6080 port, appium - on 4723 port
+after docker container started - noVNC available on 6080 port, appium - on 4723 port.

+**!
+Having perfomance issue with Dockerized emulators - they are freezing and can be crashed during test execution.
+Using Firefox browser for VNC reviewing (localhost:6080) works faster, than Chrome, but not fully solved the perfomance issue.**

 ### Reporting